-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about thyroid cancer and how to treat it.
+Use the menu to see other pages.

 Doctors are working to learn more about thyroid cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

 - For anaplastic thyroid cancer, clinical trials are studying combination chemotherapy.
 One study is comparing the results of either carboplatin (Paraplatin) and paclitaxel (Taxol) alone or with an experimental drug, combretastatin A4 phosphate (CA4P, fosbretabulin, Zybrestat).

 - Researchers continue to investigate the best use of I-131, including different dosages, in treating thyroid cancer.
-In one study, researchers are looking at whether taking a drug called sunitinib (Sutent) after I-131 is helpful to those with advanced disease.
+In 1 study, researchers are looking at whether taking a drug called sunitinib (Sutent) after I-131 is helpful to those with advanced disease.

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 - Visit the Cancer.Net Blog for news, perspectives, and information about this type of cancer.